Kamesaradih, Dildarnagar

-Kamesarahdih is a Hamlet of Dildarnagar Kamsar located in Ghazipur District of Uttar Pradesh, India.
-Kamesaradih is the main and a histrorical place of Dildarnagar Kamsar from where Kamsaar Pathans imerged and got their name Kamsaar.
+Kamesarahdih is a hamlet of Dildarnagar Kamsar located in Ghazipur District of Uttar Pradesh, India.
+Kamesaradih is the main and a historical place of Dildarnagar Kamsar from where Kamsaar Pathans emerged and got their name Kamsaar.
 Kamesaradih have a kot which was built by Raja Narhar Khan in 1542s.
-The kot present in Kamesaradih is know under Archaeological Survey of India.
+The kot present in Kamesaradih is now under Archaeological Survey of India.